tylerm007/TomcatWARInstall/README.md

 ##Step 1 - Download the ZIP file from GitHub Tomcat WAR install

-Copy the contents of the ZIP file to %TOMCAT_HOME%/webapps (The 2 WAR files are EspressoService and LiveBrowser)
+Copy the contents of the ZIP file to %TOMCAT_HOME%/webapps (The 2 WAR files are APICreator and DataExplorer)

 ##Step 2 - Create a global connection string